-E. Defensive Design
+F. Defensive Design

-Defensive design is a concept to construct public spaces in a manner to discourage people from using them in ways other than intended.
-Public stakeholders have expressed concern with existing situations of people loitering around public facilities, the persistent presence of homeless people, damage and/or defacement of property, and theft from area businesses.
+Defensive design, also called Crime Prevention Through Environmental Design (CPTED), is a concept to construct public spaces in a manner to discourage people from using them in ways other than intended.
+Public stakeholders have expressed concern with existing situations of people loitering around public facilities, the persistent presence of transient populations, damage and/or defacement of property, and theft from area businesses.
 Though upgrades to the roadway cannot solve all of these issues, measures can be implemented to create an environment along the roadway that is less conducive to loitering and provides a better sense of safety and comfort to the majority of users.
 Such measures can include:

-- Removal of vegetation or other objects that block clear sight lines and create areas hidden from view from the roadway. - Installation of lighting along the corridor to improve sight distances for all users. - Avoid installation of benches and other amenities that promote sitting or loitering. - Construct retaining walls and other elevated structures in such a manner that they are not comfortable to sit or lay on (rounded or sloped tops etc.) - Landscaping that generally hinders the ability for people to hide or sleep within.
+- Removal of vegetation or other objects that block clear sight lines and create areas hidden from view from the roadway. - Installation of lighting along the corridor to improve sight distances for all users.

+- Avoid installation of benches and other amenities that promote sitting or loitering. - Construct retaining walls and other elevated structures in such a manner that they are not comfortable to sit or lay on (rounded or sloped tops etc.). - Landscaping that generally hinders the ability for people to hide or sleep within.

-F. Mailboxes
+G. Mailboxes

 The project corridor generally consists of apartment complexes and commercial facilities.
 Mail is delivered to secure boxes located on or within the apartment buildings or to front offices of commercial establishments.
-The one exception to this is on the north side of the project on Eureka Street where individual mailboxes are present on both sides of the road.
-The project does not anticipate impacting any mailboxes within the project corridor.
+The exception to this are a few single and multifamily residences along W. 30th Avenue between Spenard Road and Arctic Boulevard where some individual mailboxes are present on both sides of the road.
+The project anticipates impacting these mailboxes on W. 30th Avenue.